inca/nanotemplates/README.md

 # Nanotemplates

-Miniature framework for composing static HTML pages.
+Minimalistic template engine for composing HTML pages in a DRY fashion.

 Key features:

   * **safety** — runtime is done via Angular expressions engine (which is considered safe),

-  * **intuitive** — extremely simple
+  * **intuitive** — extremely simple, yet enormously powerful

   * **IDE-friendly** — templates are based on custom HTML tags, so you don't have to install code highlighters

+Nanotemplates are best suited for HTML rendering, but you can use them to render virtually any text.

 ## Usage